x10xchange/python_sdk/README.md

 The SDK currently provides functionality across three main modules

 ### Order Management Module
-The order module is accessed using the account property of the trading client
+The order module is accessed using the `orders` property of the trading client
 ```python
 trading_client.orders
 ```